mongodb/terraform-provider-mongodbatlas/website/docs/d/advanced_clusters.html.markdown

 * `default_read_concern` - **(DEPRECATED)** [Default level of acknowledgment requested from MongoDB for read operations](https://docs.mongodb.com/manual/reference/read-concern/) set for this cluster.
 MongoDB 4.4 clusters default to [available](https://docs.mongodb.com/manual/reference/read-concern-available/).
 * `default_write_concern` -  [Default level of acknowledgment requested from MongoDB for write operations](https://docs.mongodb.com/manual/reference/write-concern/) set for this cluster.
 MongoDB 4.4 clusters default to [1](https://docs.mongodb.com/manual/reference/write-concern/).
-* `fail_index_key_too_long` - **(DEPRECATED)** When true, documents can only be updated or inserted if, for all indexed fields on the target collection, the corresponding index entries do not exceed 1024 bytes.
-When false, mongod writes documents that exceed the limit but does not index them.
+* `fail_index_key_too_long` - When true, documents can only be updated or inserted if, for all indexed fields on the target collection, the corresponding index entries do not exceed 1024 bytes.
+When false, mongod writes documents that exceed the limit but does not index them. **(DEPRECATED)** This parameter has been removed as of [MongoDB 4.4](https://www.mongodb.com/docs/manual/reference/parameters/#mongodb-parameter-param.failIndexKeyTooLong).
 * `javascript_enabled` - When true, the cluster allows execution of operations that perform server-side executions of JavaScript.
 When false, the cluster disables execution of those operations.
 * `minimum_enabled_tls_protocol` - Sets the minimum Transport Layer Security (TLS) version the cluster accepts for incoming connections.Valid values are: